 The final theme that emerged from the data was locus of control.
+According to cognitive motivation theorists, behavior is determined to a greater extent by individuals’ beliefs and thoughts than by their reactions to past experiences (Mamlin et al., 2001).
+One theory that explains the associations between various cognitions and achievement is Rotter’s social learning theory (Rotter, 1966, 1990).
+According to Rotter, thoughts and beliefs, especially one’s beliefs regarding the cause of success or reward, mediate a person’s behaviour.
+Rotter’s term “locus of control” refers to the degree to which individuals believe events to be under their own control (internal locus) or under the control of outside forces (external locus; Rotter, 1966, 1990).

+Locus of control has been found to be an important variable for academic success (Anderson et al., 2005; Bursik & Martin, 2006; Gifford et al., 2006; Morris et al., 2005).
+Research indicates that locus of control is related to learning, both in regard to promoting motivation to learn and in one's level of self-efficacy (Kaniel, 2006).
+Students with an internal locus of control often believe that they are capable of independent learning, show greater initiative in developing academically, have a higher motivation for learning, and express a greater ability to successfully accomplish their academic goals (Gifford et al., 2006).
+Most importantly, they perceive the outcome of a task as dependent on their own actions and efforts rather than on external and uncontrollable factors (Zimmerman, 2000).
+On the other hand, those with an external locus of control may, for example, expect teachers to be responsible for outcomes of learning tasks and for solving any issues that arise (Smith & Mihans, 2009).

-In particular, having an internal locus of control, namely a belief that one's own behaviour or personal characteristics (i.e., ability, effort) influences one's outcomes, was found to affect students' attitudes towards leaning English (Mamlin et al., 2001).
-Individuals with visual impairments who possessed an internal locus of control exhibited greater motivation in pursing their academic studies, reported higher levels of self-efficacy, and generally noted having better academic achievements.
+In particular, having an internal locus of control, namely a belief that one's own behavior or personal characteristics (i.e., ability, effort) influences one's outcomes, was found to affect students' attitudes towards leaning English (Mamlin et al., 2001).
+Individuals with VIs who possessed an internal locus of control exhibited greater motivation in pursing their academic studies, reported higher levels of self-efficacy, and generally noted having better academic achievements.

 The contribution of psychological factors to participants' academic success in their English studies can be interpreted using Bronfenbrenner's bio-ecological model of human development (Bronfenbrenner, 2001, 2005).
-The bio-ecological approach offers a framework for understanding the effects of disability on development by emphasizing the interaction between a person's individual characteristics and his or her environment.
+The bio-ecological approach offers a framework for understanding the effects of disability on development by emphasizing the interaction between a person's individual characteristics ad his or her environment.
+The research focuses mainly on the individual characteristics, i.e. internal factors and their effect on the learning experience.
+Self-efficacy, motivation and locus of control were found to have an impact on the success and achievements of the learning process of individuals, and on the learning of English in particular.
 Additionally, the model highlights an individual's strengths rather than his/her weaknesses.
 Moreover, this model proposes that people have a role in changing their contexts, either by simply being present in a particular environment, or through their reactions to and interactions with others in their immediate surroundings.
-Importantly, the model asserts that individuals’ behavioural tendencies are most likely to direct their future development, either by motivating them to take action or sustain a current action or, conversely, by serving as an obstacle to development (Bronfenbrenner, 2001, 2005; Bronfenbrenner & Ceci, 1994).
+Importantly, the model asserts that individuals’ behavioral tendencies are most likely to direct their future development, either by motivating them to take action or sustain a current action or, conversely, by serving as an obstacle to development (Bronfenbrenner, 2001, 2005; Bronfenbrenner & Ceci, 1994).

-In the current study, participants who expressed self-efficacy, intrinsic motivation, and an internal locus of control were more likely to successfully complete the English requirements of their academic studies.
-In terms of the bio-ecological model, the participants who succeeded in their English studies were those who took an active role in determining their future development and exhibited the ability to take control over their destiny by advancing themselves towards fulfilling their goals, regardless of their impairment.

 Implications